 - A. Each sensor unit shall meet the following electrical requirements: - 1.
 Input power: 100 to 240 VAC, 50/60 Hz - 2.
-Power consumption: Less than 400W - B. Backup power: The sensor unit shall be capable of being powered from a third-party uninterruptable power supply (UPS) or standby generator.
+Power consumption: Less than 400W - B. Backup power: The sensor unit shall be capable of being powered from a thirdparty Uninterruptable Power Supply (UPS) or standbygenerator. - C. The system shall not require any outdoor power or grounding connections.